What to decide first

 Check the firm standards, review process, and proof posture before deciding.

-Open the next route that best matches this police shooting case.
+Open the next resource that best matches this police shooting case.